Humbug

 The source code can be found on GitHub: https://github.com/m6r-ai/humbug

-MacOS binaries for the latest release can be found on the GitHub releases page: https://github.com/m6r-ai/humbug/releases.
+MacOS binaries for each release can be found on the GitHub releases page: https://github.com/m6r-ai/humbug/releases.